proconsule/nspindexer-connect/README.md

 # Thanks to
 - joel16 for NX-Shell (Next).
 I take ImGui windows system from there
 - XorTroll for Goldleaf.
 I take a small part of code (for retriving installed switch titles)
+- All guys of Switchbrew (for TONS of info and tools they published)
 - duckbill007 for his hints on UTF8 and Switch console limitation
 - AlanLC at GBAtemp (for the app icon)
 - lordelan for his support on GBATemp forum
-- All guys on GBATemp who liked my projects
+- All guys at GBATemp who liked my projects